Sathwik-Alagoni/Lead-generation/README.md

 - PRAW for Reddit scraping.
 - snscrape for Twitter scraping.

-Made with ❤️ by Your Name.
-Let’s connect on [LinkedIn](https://linkedin.com/in/yourusername)!
+Made with ❤️ by Sathwik.
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/sathwik-alagoni-056b692a0/)!